RodrigoHamuy/react-three-map/README.md

 # React Three Map

+⚠️ **Alpha Warning: This library is currently in its alpha phase.
+While functional, it's still under active development and may have bugs.
+Please use with caution in production and feel free to report any issues you encounter.
+Thank you for your understanding!**

-React Three Map is an open source npm package that seamlessly integrates three.js with Mapbox, allowing you to bring the power of 3D rendering to your maps.
+React Three Map seamlessly integrates three.js with Mapbox, allowing you to bring the power of 3D rendering to your maps.
 This package offers a Three layer that allows you to use `@react-three/fiber` within `react-map-gl` and is compatible with both Mapbox and Maplibre.

 ## Installation